Dash cam reviews: What you need to catch the maniacs and meteors of daily driving

 The CDR 895 D’s controls and interface are top-notch.
 Four unmarked buttons below the small two-inch display are context-sensitive and nicely explained by on-screen icons.
 Our only caveat is to keep the adjustment hardware tight, and press the function/control buttons with a minimum of force, lest you disturb the unit’s orientation.

 Video from the 1080p/160-degree front camera is excellent.
 Video from the 720p/130-degree rear camera is merely very good.
 Night video was on a par with the Thinkware F770’s, which is to say as good as it gets.
 Headlight flare was minimal, and details prominent.
 It’s nice to know you don’t have to spend too much to get good video quality, let alone dual-channel.
-For all the details, read our full review of the CDR 895 D.
+For all the details, read our full review of the Cobra CDR 895 D.

 Best budget dash cam: Viofo A119